jekyll-one-org/j1-template/README.md

 ### Development packages on OSX

 For all OSX system, the installation of the Apple Developer Tools (XCode) is expected.
-Development tools like Ruby, NodeJS, or the bash, comes with the OS are NOT recommended to use.
-Most of the software comes in very old and therefor unusable version for J1 development.
+Development tools like Ruby, NodeJS, or the bash comes with the OS are **not** recommended to use.
+Most of the software comes in quite old versions and therefor unusable for J1 development.

 To install recommended versions, the easiest way to install the missing software is [Homebrew](https://brew.sh/).
 A lot of helpful information